CDCgov/phdi/containers/record-linkage/description.md

 2. Navigate to the `containers/record-linkage` folder and start the service by running `docker compose up --build`

-Congratulations the record-linkage should now be running on `localhost:8080`!
+Congratulations the Record Linkage service should now be running on `localhost:8080`!

 #### Running with Docker

-To run the record linkage service with Docker follow these steps.
+To run the Record Linkage service with Docker follow these steps.
 1. Confirm that you have Docker installed by running `docker -v`.
 If you do not see a response similar to what is shown below, follow [these instructions](https://docs.docker.com/get-docker/) to install Docker.
 ```
 ❯ docker -v